thep1geon/nomi/README.md

 # Nomi

-There will a pause in development of Nomi for the time being.

 ## The State of Nomi

 Right now, Nomi is in its very early stages of development, and everything is subject